tawatchaiholmes/personalwebsite/README.md

 # Personal Website
 Portfolio website built in React

-This was a website built to showcase my technical skills, web design skills.
+This was a website built to showcase my technical skills and web design skills.

-#Technologies Used
+## Technologies Used
--HTML/CSS
+- HTML/CSS
--Typescript
+- Typescript
--Git
+- Git
--GitHub
+- GitHub
--React
+- React